Ada-Developers-Academy/core-unit-3/learning-another-language/objects.md

 ## `undefined` for Missing Keys

-If we try to access a value using a key that _doesn't_ exist in the object, JavaScript will give us `undefined`. `undefined` is a type of value to describe things without value, such as variables that have never been assigned to something.
+If we try to access a value using a key that _doesn't_ exist in the object, JavaScript will give us `undefined`. `undefined` typically represents some sort of uninitialized or missing value.
 This is _different_ from `null`, which describes an **_intentional_** lack of value.

 ### !end-callout

 ### Square Bracket Notation

-We can also use square bracket notation.
-Consider again this object:
+We can also use square bracket notation to access the values of keys in an object.
+Again, consider:

 <!-- prettier-ignore-start -->
 ```js